-English is so much more than a subject at school and the title of two of students GCSE grades; it is the foundation of how they are going to develop and thrive in the modern world.
+English is so much more than a subject at school; it is the foundation of how students are going to develop and thrive in the modern world.
 At Amery Hill, we aim to give students a positive experience of English through:

-- speaking skills: preparing them for many difference purposes and for many different audiences
+- speaking skills: preparing them for many different purposes and for many different audiences

-- their reading of new texts and the classics in all genres
+- their reading of the classics, new texts and all genres

 - the development of their writing in different forms, for a myriad of reasons with specific outcomes.

-GCSE provision is provided by AQA for English Literature and Edexcel for English Language.
-As you have no doubt heard in the press, these are a much harder and more taxing GCSEs.
-There is greater emphasis on wider reading; closed book, more challenging texts and the ability of the student to integrate their cultural knowledge into their analysis of texts.
-At the end of these courses students will be awarded a grade 1 – 9, with 9 being the highest: 99 – 100% of the total points.
+GCSE provision is provided by AQA (Course 8702) for English Literature and Edexcel (Course 2.0 Lift) for English Language.
+These reformed exams place an emphasis on wider reading and the integration of a cultural knowledge into the analysis of texts.
+At the end of these courses students will be awarded a grade 1 – 9, with 9 being the highest.